-- Receive a rebate through any other energy efficiency program offered by SRP - Rely solely on changes in customer behavior and require no capital investment - Produce an electric energy reduction through substitution of another energy source for electricity - Merely terminate existing processes, facilities, or operations - Relocate existing processes, facilities, or operations out of SRP's service territory - Are required by local, state, or federal law; building or other codes; or are standard industry practice - Involve plug loads and related receptacle controls (Automatic receptacle controls may be required by ASHRAE Standard 90.1 2013 Sec.
+- Receive a rebate through any other energy efficiency program offered by SRP - Rely solely on changes in customer behavior and require no capital investment - Produce an electric energy reduction through substitution of another energy source for electricity - Merely terminate existing processes, facilities, or operations - Relocate existing processes, facilities, or operations out of SRP's service territory - Are required by local, state, or federal law; building or other codes; or are standard industry practice - Involve plug loads and related receptacle controls (Automatic receptacle controls may be required by ASHRAE Standard 90.1 2016 Sec.
 8.4.2) - Generate electricity, including cogeneration using non-renewable fuel sources

-Examples of measures that may assist in achieving a 10% or more improvement in energy efficiency over the ASHRAE Standard 90.1-2013 are listed in Table 2.2a.
+Examples of measures that may assist in achieving a 10% or more improvement over ASHRAE Standard 90.1-2016are listed in Table 2.2a.
 Program participants are free to propose measures not included in the table, so long as the above requirements are met.
-For measures not covered by ASHRAE 90.1-2013, the baseline is industry standard practice.
-However, the baseline use and savings for measures not covered by ASHRAE 90.1-2013 shall not be included as part of the total energy savings used to determine if a whole building design meets the program requirements by exceeding ASHRAE 90.1-2013 by 10% electricity (kWh) savings.
+For measures not covered by ASHRAE Standard 90.1-2016, the baseline is industry standard practice.
+However, the baseline use and savings for measures not covered by ASHRAE Standard 90.1-2016 shall not be used to determine if a whole building design meets the program requirements by exceeding ASHRAE Standard 90.1-2016 by 10%.
 SRP retains the right to make final determination of measure eligibility.